Communication Skills

 Course Description

 Communication skills are necessary for engineers to efficiently communicate knowledge, tasks, or ideas in their working environment to their team members, superiors or investors.
-Within the course, students acquire knowledge and skills related to the main communication needs of engineers, especially presentation, teamwork, oral, written communication, and preparation of multimedia content.
+Within the course, students acquire knowledge and skills related to the main communication needs of engineers, especially public speaking, oral and written communication, and preparation of multimedia content.

 Study Programmes